moeedafzal/relay-club-checkout/README.md

 This will install all the dependencies for the project.

+Please have a look at the .nvmrc file to ensure you are using the correct version of node.

 ## Running the project

 ### `npm run dev` | `yarn dev`